wangchning/vocabulary/Vocabulary.md

+### presentiment
+- I had a presentiment that he represented a danger to me.
+- The young girl had had a presentiment of impending evil, but her wish o postpone the journey had benn overruled.

 ### preserve
 When you preserve something, you keep it as it is now, without a decline in quality, like trying to preserve your good health by exercising regularly and eating right.